CoverProof

 TL;DR

 Insurance Brokers face Section 250 obligations under the Crime and Policing Act 2026.
 Insurance brokers authorised by the FCA have SM&CR obligations for their approved persons, but Section 250 of the Crime and Policing Act 2026 extends beyond the existing register.
 Senior underwriters, lines-of-business heads, and managing directors of coverholders who are not SMF-approved may fall squarely within Section 250's scope.
-With just weeks to the June 29 deadline, a systematic gap analysis is urgent.
+Now the provision is in force, a systematic gap analysis is urgent.
 Typical Section 250 gap: Uncovered principals in a mid-size broker.
 Key roles in scope: Senior underwriters, Coverholder principals, MGA directors.
 Deadline: June 29, 2026.
 CoverProof automates the SM&CR gap analysis, declarations, and PDF/A-3B board evidence pack generation for insurance brokerage firms.

 5–25